damianhakert/damianhakert.github.io/source/handbook/index.md

 1. Take proper care of any **confidential** information you get from our customers.
 1. If you copy code always **check** the license and attribute when needed or appropriate.
 1. Check community **contributions** and do not merge it when there can be doubt about the ownership.
 1. Only the CEO of the company **signs** legal documents such as NDAs.
-Sales people and the business office manager can upload them via Hellosign.
+Sales people and the business office manager can upload them via HelloSign.

 <h2 id="spending-company-money">Spending Company Money</h2>